weaveworks/scope/README.md

 Scope allows anyone with access to the UI control over your containers: as such, the Scope app endpoint (port 4040) should not be made accessible on the Internet.
-Whats more, probe <-> app traffic is currently insecure and should not traverse the internet.
+Additionally traffic between the app and the probe is currently insecure and should not traverse the internet.

 ## <a name="architecture"></a>Architecture